Syntrice/Syntrice/README.md

 ## About Me

 I am a Junior Software Developer with experience in a variety of tech stacks.
-I am familiar with a variety of languages including C#, Python and JavaScript, and have worked with relational database systems such as Microsoft SQL Server and SQLite.
+I am familiar with a variety of languages including C#, Python and JavaScript.
+I also have experience developing full-stack web apps using frameworks including ASP.NET and Blazor.

-I also like to compose music in my spare time.
+Besides software development, I also like to write music.
 You can check out some of my compositions [here](https://syntrice.com/music).

 ## Languages